Frequently Asked Questions

 A high yield savings account is the safest option with the highest return and is considered the gold investment standard.

-Tax planning involves taking stock in your financial situation and planning all of the possible tax implications.
+Tax planning involves taking stock of your financial situation and planning all the possible tax implications.
 This helps you pay the lowest possible taxes in a particular situation.
 Moreover, tax planning is an essential part of your individual financial planning strategy.
-Working with a tax planning professional can help you experience a tax free retirement and minimize your overall tax burden.
+Working with a tax planning professional can help you experience a tax-optimized retirement and minimize your overall tax burden.

 Tax planning examples include retirement tax strategies.
-Two tax free opportunities include contributing to your employer’s 401(k) and investing in IRAs that allow you to withdraw funds tax free after age 59 ½.
-Income tax planning strategies include meeting with a financial advisor who understands how to minimize your income while meeting your tax obligations.
+Two examples include contributing to your employer’s 401(k) and investing in IRAs that allow you to withdraw funds tax-free after age 59 ½.
+Income tax planning strategies include meeting with a financial advisor who understands how to minimize your income tax liability while still meeting your tax obligations.
 Additionally, tax planning also includes important decisions such as taking advantage of tax deductions associated with owning a home or running a business.

 Tax planning involves planning your investments to reduce your overall tax obligation.
 Tax management includes maintaining financial records and filing your taxes on time to avoid penalties and higher fees.
 It’s important to have a trusted advisor who can help you with strategizing, tracking and managing accounts with a tax impact.
 This includes investment, income and personal and business expenses that affect your taxes.